jailkey/MoldJS/README.md

 * data
 * action

-Here is a short description of ever type:
+Here is a short description of every type:

 ####dna
 The dna with the name dna defines a new dna ;)
-This is an extra chapter so lets save it for later.
+This is an extra chapter, so lets save it for later.

 ####static
 A Seed with a static dna will be executed, after all dependecies are loaded.